solid-miv/predictive-model/README.md

-## Recommendation System
+## Insurance costs predictive model

-This is a recommendation system that predicts the amount of money needed to cover the insurance cost.
+This is a model that predicts the amount of money needed to cover the insurance cost.
 It is aimed at the American citizens.
 The original data was taken from [here](https://www.kaggle.com/datasets/mirichoi0218/insurance/data).